Head of Music

 String, Brass, Wind Groups

-The peripatetic teachers also run section specific ensembles on a weekly basis to improve their learners reading skills and to provide further material for concert performances.
+The peripatetic teachers also run section specific ensembles on a regular basis to improve their learners’ reading skills and to provide further material for concert performances.

 We believe singing in an ensemble to be the most rewarding aspect of music performance.
-Open to all upper school learners, attendance of this ensemble is obligatory for all learners who take Music at GCSE and A Level.
-However, many learners who have not taken Music regularly attend in order to keep involved in the Music Departments many events.
+Open to all upper school learners, attendance at this ensemble is obligatory for all singers who take Music at GCSE and A Level.
+However, many musicians who have not taken Music regularly attend in order to keep involved in the Music Department’s many events.

-An ensemble for upper school girls, this vocal group produces some beautiful music, covering a range of music from folk songs to popular music and traditional vocal music.
+An ensemble for upper school girls, this vocal group produces some beautiful music, covering a range of styles from folk songs to popular and traditional vocal music.

 Flute, Clarinet, Saxophone